opencomputeproject/SAI/ptf/docs/DeploySAITestTopologyWithSONiC-MGMT.md

    > Make sure you push docker docker-ptf-saiv2 correctly [Setup the testbed by sonic-mgmt](PTF-SAIv2Overview.md#setup-the-testbed-by-sonic-mgmt)

+   > Note: By default, we use PTF32 topology for SAI PTF testing.
+With PTF32 topology, it will use 32 ports, it needs to test against more ports, like 64 ports, please use the PTF64 topology or other customized configuration.

+   > Compared with other [SONiC Logical topologies](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md#logical-topologies), SAI-PTFv2 is simpler, it only gets connected from PTF to DUT.

-   > For more detail about the SONiC testbed topology please refer to [sonic testbed overriew](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md)
+   > For more detail about the SONiC testbed topology please refer to [sonic testbed overview](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md).

 4. deploy the new topology
    In sonic-mgmt docker